thumbor-community/core/README.md

 ## Documentation

 Documentation is ongoing.
-While we find a way to publish it, you can access it by executing ``make docs`` from the root of the repository.
+You may see it at [Read the Docs](http://thumbor-community-core.readthedocs.org/en/latest/).
+Feel free to contribute to improve it!